drocheam/optrace/docs/source/autofocus.rst

    \text{minimize}~~ R_\text{v}(z) := \sqrt{\sigma^2_P(X_z) + \sigma^2_P(Y_z)}
    :label: autofocus_position

+This procedure is simple and performant.
+However, the disadvantage of this method is that it minimizes the position variance of all beams.
+For example, if there is a strong outlying halo, the method also tries to keep it as small as possible, which can lead to a compromise between the halo and the size of the actual focus.

 **Airy Disc Weighting**

 A virtual detector with roughly the spatial sensitivity :math:`S` of an airy disc.
 The numerical aperture :math:`\text{NA}` needed is estimated using the ray angles.
-Only the zeroth order of the airy disc is used, there it can be approximated using a gaussian, see :cite:`AiryWiki`.
+Only the zeroth order of the airy disc is used, there it can be approximated using a gaussian, see :footcite:`AiryWiki`.

 The stimulus for one ray is the product of gauss function value at radial position :math:`r_i(z)` from the disc center and ray power :math:`P_i(z)`.
 Summing up all ray stimuli and dividing by the overall power we get the cost function value for position :math:`z`.